StanC666/StanC666/README.md

 ### Hi there 👋

+A boring existence who knows stuff but doesn't know what to do in his life...

 - 🔭 I’m currently working on ...
 See my repos
 - 🌱 I’m currently learning ...
 C/C++